Jack the Ripper: Suspects

 The concentration of the killings around weekends and public holidays and within a short distance of each other has indicated to many that the Ripper was in regular employment and lived locally.
 Others have opined that the killer was an educated upper-class man, possibly a doctor or an aristocrat who ventured into Whitechapel from a more well-to-do area.
 Such theories draw on cultural perceptions such as fear of the medical profession, a mistrust of modern science, or the exploitation of the poor by the rich.
 The term "ripperology" was coined in the 1970s to describe the study and analysis of the Ripper case in an effort to determine his identity, and the murders have inspired numerous works of fiction.

-Suspects proposed years after the murders include virtually anyone remotely connected to the case by contemporaneous documents, as well as many famous names who were never considered in the police investigation, including Prince Albert Victor, artist Walter Sickert, and author Lewis Carroll.
+Suspects proposed years after the murders include almost anyone remotely connected to the case by contemporaneous documents, as well as many famous individuals who were never considered in the police investigation, including artist Walter Sickert and author Lewis Carroll.
 Everyone alive at the time is now long dead, and modern authors are free to accuse anyone "without any need for any supporting historical evidence".
-Suspects named in contemporaneous police documents include three in Sir Melville Macnaghten's 1894 memorandum, but the evidence against each of them is, at best, circumstantial.
+Suspects named in contemporaneous police documents include three in Sir Melville Macnaghten's 1894 memorandum, but the evidence against each of them is at best circumstantial.

 In addition to the contradictions and unreliability of contemporaneous accounts, attempts to identify the murderer are hampered by the lack of any confirmed surviving forensic evidence.
 DNA analysis has attempted to tie Aaron Kosminski (a Whitechapel barber) to crime scene evidence and Walter Sickert to letters (possibly hoaxes) claiming to be from the Ripper.
 The scientific methodology used to advance these mutually incompatible claims has been criticised.
 The mitochondrial DNA recovered from the uncorroborated crime scene evidence compared with undisclosed descendants of Kosminski (who had no children) is considered questionable.
-DNA tests on extant letters is inconclusive; the available material has been handled many times and is too contaminated to provide meaningful results.
+DNA tests on extant letters have been inconclusive; the available material has been handled many times and is too contaminated to provide meaningful results.
 The study linking Kosminski could not be replicated and the original data could not be located, leading the Journal of Forensic Sciences to later publish an official expression of concern.

-There are numerous, varied theories about the actual identity and profession of Jack the Ripper, but authorities are not agreed upon any of them, and the number of named suspects reaches over one hundred.
+There are numerous and varied theories about the actual identity and profession of Jack the Ripper; however, authorities are not agreed upon any of them, and the number of named suspects reaches over one hundred.
 Despite continued interest in the case, the Ripper's identity remains unknown.